kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 TryCatch has first class try/catch semantics and type checking on the catch block.
 My benchmarks showed this module has the same performance as Syntax::Keyword::Try.
-It never was never broadly adopted because its dependencies include Devel::Declare
+It never was broadly adopted because its dependencies include Devel::Declare
 (see the [warning](https://metacpan.org/pod/Devel::Declare#WARNING)) and Moose (lots of dependencies).
 It also lacks a `finally` block.